Professional-grade quantitative equity research, built on public data, available without a $25,000/year Bloomberg terminal.

 HAR-RV variance forecast activated

-Corsi 2009 heterogeneous-autoregressive realised volatility blended into the variance pipeline (alpha 0.27 — a measured 9.7% out-of-sample MSE improvement over the Huber baseline across 56 independent months).
+Corsi 2009 heterogeneous-autoregressive realised volatility blended into the variance pipeline — a measured ~10% out-of-sample MSE improvement over the Huber baseline across 56 independent months; the blend coefficient stays private.
 Flag-gated activation with a one-command rollback tag.

 3 Jun 2026